Henrique-Bidarte/beholder/README.md

 # beholder

-Beholder is an application made as a hobby in order to create a simple and useful tool to be used during the development of other projects and tasks in the area of ​​software development.

-The application works as a Domain Scanner in order to find vulnerabilities, open ports and leakage of sensitive information.
-In addition to serving as a test method for detecting and alerting scans or intrusion attempts.

-The purpose of this project is exclusively to help software development and act as a tool to develop security mechanisms for personal or corporate projects.
+Beholder is an application made as a hobby.
+It serves as an Nmap scanner application, abstracting the terminal into an interface

+The main purpose of this repository is to have FrontEnd and BackEnd sample projects in Node and React, along with their respective architectures, for a simplified and convenient personal use.
+Furthermore, cool interfaces and methods were implemented so that the flow could be visualized within the proposed architecture, in addition to being able to be modified at will with relative ease.

 ---